Jouddeken/react-router-setup/README.md

 # React Router Setup

-Use the react-router-dom package with just a single element and a config file in json.
+Use the react-router-dom package with just a single element to render and a config file.

 ## Prerequisites